LandSandBoat/lsb-wiki/Home.md

 - [[Staff Conduct|https://github.com/LandSandBoat/server/wiki/Staff-Conduct]]

 # Server List
-[[List of known public LSB servers|Topaz-Servers]].
+[[List of known public LSB servers|LSB-Servers]].
 Useful if you want to join one, or test it out before setting up your own.

 # Resources
 Additional [resources](https://github.com/LandSandBoat/server/wiki/Resources) and tools of interest to administrators, developers, or players.